AMC Cavalier: Postage stamp

 The Sharjah Post Office issued a 3 dirham (Dh) airmail stamp in January 1971 depicting a drawing of the AMC Cavalier (Michel catalog stamp number 783).
 It is part of a "Post Day" series of stamps illustrating a pair of early and modern automobiles.
-The postage stamp shows a 1904 Rambler and the Cavalier is misidentified on the stamp as a 1970 car, probably because the concept vehicle looked so similar to the AMC Hornet that was introduced for the 1970 model year.
+The postage stamp shows a 1904 Rambler and the Cavalier, which is misidentified on the stamp as a 1970 car.
+This could be because the concept vehicle looked so similar to the AMC Hornet that was introduced for the 1970 model year.

 Name

 American Motors planned to use the "Cavalier" name for a new pony car model to debut in 1968.
 By that time, however, General Motors had secured the rights to the "Cavalier" name, which it would use fourteen years later on the Chevrolet Cavalier.
 The second choice was selected: Javelin.